-Many have found that women take fewer financial risks than men.
+Many economists have found that women take fewer financial risks than men.
 There are fewer female entrepreneurs (Guzman and Kacperczyk 2019, Howell and Nanda 2019, Ewens 2022), fewer women in managerial positions (Bertrand and Hallock 2001, Blau and Kahn 2017, Eckel et al. 2021), fewer female investors (Ewens and Townsend 2020), and women shy away from initiating negotiations (Hernandez-Arenaz and Iriberri 2019, Babcock and Laschever 2021, Biasi and Sarsons 2021, Recalde and Vesterlund 2022) and risk in economic experiments (Eckel and Grossman 2008, Charness and Gneezy 2012).
 Women receive 34% less than their male counterparts in the financial industry due to their increased avoidance to risk (Goldin 2014).
-While the existing explanations of the gender difference in risk attitude generally rely on women being different to men, for example having a different emotional response to risk (Eckel and Grossman 2008), we propose that the reason why women take fewer financial risks than men is driven by a lower reference point that may be an efficient response to the reward distributions experienced by women.
+While the existing explanations of the gender difference in risk attitude generally rely on women being different than men, for example having a different emotional response to risk (Eckel and Grossman 2008), we propose that the reason why women take fewer financial risks than men is driven by a lower reference point that may be an efficient response to the reward distributions experienced by women.

-In recent years, research in neuroeconomics has argued that people's decisions, including seemingly irrational ones that result in money left on the table, can be understood through the lens of efficient coding in light of our cognitive constraints (e.g., Louie and Glimcher 2012, Louie et al. 2015, Khaw et al. 2017, Rustichini et al. 2017, Polanía et al. 2019, Landry and Webb 2021, Glimcher and Tymula 2023, Payzan-LeNestour et al. 2023, Robson et al. 2023).
-In essence, we can explain many previously considered choice anomalies as an efficient adjustment to the environment (Glimcher 2022, Page 2022).
-The first key biological fact that motivates the efficient coding models is that people have limited neural resources to encode value which means that the utility function that we use for the purpose of making decisions is bounded.
-As a result, to minimize decision errors, our brains' value-encoding is hardwired to constantly adjust to the distributions of experienced and expected payoffs.
+In recent years, research in neuroeconomics has argued that people's decisions, including seemingly irrational ones that result in money left on the table, can be understood through the lens of efficient coding (e.g., Louie and Glimcher 2012, Louie et al. 2015, Khaw et al. 2017, Rustichini et al. 2017, Polanía et al. 2019, Landry and Webb 2021, Glimcher and Tymula 2023, Payzan-LeNestour et al. 2023, Robson et al. 2023).
+In essence, we could think of many previously considered choice anomalies as an efficient adjustment to the environment (Glimcher 2022, Page 2022).
+The key biological facts that motivate the efficient coding models are that people have limited neural resources to encode value and that they encode value with noise (Webb 2019).
+As a result, to minimize decision errors, our brains' valueencoding is hardwired to constantly adjust to the distributions of experienced and expected payoffs.